rerun/rerun/modules/stubbs/README.md

 is generated and added to the module's test suite.

 Below is a partial view of "freddy" module files.
-Notice how the `tests` directory closely parallels the `commands` directory.
+Notice how the `tests` directory contains files named after each command and ends with the suffix "-test.sh".

-If the contents of the `tests` directory remind you of a rerun module structure, you would be correct!
-Rerun test suites are based on rerun modules themselves.

 	modules/freddy
 	├── commands